rjleveque/ImplicitAMR-paper/README.md

 The python scripts setrun.py in each directory may be useful to see more clearly how each run was set up.

+**Note:** (November 2023)
+This repository is currently being updated to use the code that will be merged into GeoClaw.
+The git tag `submitted_aug2023` points to the version described below...

 Currently it is not easy to actually run these codes, since they depend on two sets of new enhancements to GeoClaw that are still under active
 development: